DidierHenry/TwiSpirit/README.md

 ----------------------------------------------

-Developed by Didier Henry PhD student at the University of French West Indies
+Developed by Didier Henry PhD student at the University of French West Indies (Guadeloupe)